vuetifyjs/vuetify/packages/docs/src/pages/en/components/application.md

 ## Default application markup

 This is an example of the default application markup for Vuetify.
 You can place your layout elements anywhere, as long as you apply the **app** property.
-The key component in all of this is `v-main`.
-This will be dynamically sized depending upon the structure of your designated **app** components.
+The key component to making your page content work together with layout elements is `v-main`.
+The `v-main` component will be dynamically sized depending upon the structure of your designated **app** components.
 You can use combinations of any or all of the above components including `v-bottom-navigation`.

 When using [vue-router](https://router.vuejs.org/) it is recommended that you place your views inside `v-main`.